bendiumpope/contract_backend_api/README.md

 ## Getting Set Up

-The requires [Node.js](https://nodejs.org/en/) to be installed.
+These requires [Node.js](https://nodejs.org/en/) to be installed.
 We recommend using the LTS version.

 1. Start by creating a local repository for this folder.